By Ryan Myers on Apr 24, 2018 10:02:00 AM

 What’s not to like?
 Lots, unfortunately.
 Not only do consumers hate receiving cold calls, most sales professionals don’t like making them either.
 They’re difficult, largely ineffective in terms of sales conversion, and take up an inordinate amount of a company’s time and resources.
 Plus, it’s not going to get any easier for cold callers.
 More and more businesses are abandoning landlines altogether, and fewer young professionals are willing to pick up the phone to have a conversation with a sales person––even if they could actually benefit from a given product or service.

 It’s likely that some sales professionals will want to go down with the cold-calling ship when the time comes to completely shelve this way of doing business.
 However, for the moment, some companies will still continue with a cold-calling strategy in some regard, even if it’s not the most efficient way to create leads and make sales.
 For those who insist in following this ideal, you can take steps to “warm up” your cold calls by utilizing marketing data, sales analytics tools, and by taking more time to study leads beforehand.
 Alternatively, companies looking to ditch cold calling completely have these methods at their disposal––along with a whole bevy of alternative lead-generation possibilities.

-If you liked this article, you might like "Cold Outreach" Doesn't Include Cold Calling Anymore"
+If you liked this article on the advantages and disadvantages of cold calling, you might like "Cold Outreach" Doesn't Include Cold Calling Anymore"